srm - secure file deletion for posix systems

 Download

-The latest version of srm can always be found on the sourceforge project page which has both source code and binary packages for the current release of Redhat.
-Other rpm-based Linux distributions can use the -tb option to rpm to build an rpm from the tarball.
-In addition to the master site, other people have added prepackaged versions to the FreeBSD ports collection, and debian-unstable.
+The latest version of srm can always be found on the SourceForge project page which has the source code and binaries for Windows.
+In addition to the files on SourceForge, other people have added prepackaged versions to the FreeBSD ports collection.

 Sourceforge

-srm is hosted by sourceforge which provides a convient location for downloads and cvs access.
+srm is hosted on SourceForge which provides a convient location for downloads and Subversion.